Toronto CityPASS Review: Can It Help You Save Money?

 Casa Loma is a straight-up castle.
 It looks like a historic site you’d find somewhere in Western Europe but was actually built as a private residence in 1911.

 Today, it serves as a major tourist draw and a frequent film and TV set.
-When you visit Casa Loma, you get to experience Edwardian era architecture and décor, hidden passages and tunnels, a vintage car exhibit, and 5 acres of exquisite gardens (May through September).
+When you visit Casa Loma, you get to experience Edwardian era architecture and décor, hidden passages and tunnels, a vintage car exhibit, and five acres of exquisite gardens (May through September).

 Royal Ontario Museum